Would you ever think that changing ONE word in a signup form could result in a double-digit increase in conversions?

 You can also send out surveys via email in an attempt to improve your product/service offerings and messaging, in turn, optimizing your conversion funnel better for a particular target audience.

 BONUS: 8 Tips for a Better Funnel

-There’s nothing in the world that you can do to get 100% of your visitors that find you to convert.
-All you can do it try to widen the bottom of the conversion funnel from, say, a mere 4% to 17%.
+There’s nothing in the world that you can do to get 100% of your website visitors to convert.
+All you can do is try to widen the bottom of the conversion funnel from, say, a mere 4% to 17%.
 With that being said, there’s plenty of things you can do to increase your chances of conversion.